Boeing 797 (NMA) will not have Rolls Royce engines

 Rolls Royce wants to avoid repeating the situation with Trent 1000, which powers Boeing 787 Dreamliner aircraft.
 For those who do not know, at first, the Trent 1000 engines caused great problems for the airlines.

-Rolls-Royce withdrawal from Boeing 797 aircraft propulsion race leaves room for maneuver for CFM International and Pratt & Whitney
+Withdrawal of Rolls-Royce from Boeing 797 Propulsion Race Leaves Maneuvering for CFM International and Pratt & Whitney